karadanay7/mywebsite/content/blog/input-handling-in-blazor-apps.md

 ---
 authorname: Aysegul Karadan

-title: "Input Handling in Blazor Apps: @bind vs @oninput vs @onchange Usage "
+title: "Input Handling in Blazor Apps"
 img: /img/blazor-input/1.png
 date: 11/07/2024
-description: " Learn about the unexpected NuGet package conflict and how a simple reorganization of project layers solved the problem.
-Read more about my experience in this short post! "
+description: " Curious about different ways to handle input fields in Blazor apps?
+Here’s a look at various usage scenarios and reasons for each! "
 head:
   meta:
     - name: "keywords"